AlaricTheBlu/Bootcamp_homework/14-Web-Development/14-Submisison-File.md

 12) -H is the option to set request headers
 13) -I is the option to view only the response headers
 14) An attacker might use an OPTIONS request to find out which requests an HTTP server will respond to.

+### Sessions and Cookies

+15) The response header that sends a cookie is set-cookie.
+16) Request headers from the client that will continue the client's session are from Cookie:.
+The name and value of the cookies will appear afterwards.

+### Example HTTP Requests and responses

+POST /login.php HTTP/1.1
+Host: example.com
+Accept-Encoding: gzip, deflate, br
+Connection: keep-alive
+Content-Type: application/x-www-form-urlencoded
+Content-Length: 34
+Upgrade-Insecure-Requests: 1
+User-Agent: Mozilla/5.0 (Linux; Android 6.0; Nexus 5 Build/MRA58N) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/80.0.3987.132 Mobile Safari/537.36

+username=Barbara&password=password

+17)